The Gradient

 The advantage has the form:

-With $k \rightarrow \infty$, the bias generally becomes smaller:
+With k, the bias generally becomes smaller:

 which is simply the empirical returns minus the value function baseline.